HenryDayHall/CORSIKA8/CONTRIBUTING.md

   - Everything that does not need to be visible to the outside of a class/struct should be `private` or `protected`
   - We prefer the use of references, wherever useful
-  - There cannot be any pointer in the interface of any class or object exposed to outside users, there might be pointers for very special cases inside of classes.
+  - There cannot be any pointer in the interface of any class or object exposed to outside users, there might be (technical) pointers for very special cases inside of classes.
   - When you contribute new code, or extend existing code, at the same time provide unit-tests for all functionality.
   - When you contribute new physics algorithms, in addition you also need to provide a validation module (this is still TBD what exactly this means)
   - Code must be documented with `doxygen` commands extensively -> MAKE THIS INVESTMENT OF YOUR TIME EARLY, IT REALLY HELPS
   - There should not be any useless comments in code, in particular absolutely avoid to commit commented-out debug remnants
-  - Add (extensively) meaningful comments to the code (only in English)
+  - Add sufficient and meaningful comments to the code (only in English)

 ## CMAKE formatting